Alps Adriatic Alliance Cultural - Pitches for New Bridges

 Based on the idea of the European Cultural Capital Novi Sad 2021/2022 "New Bridges" our meeting will be a starting point to use the common language of art to connect people.
 New ideas, cooperations, projects and lasting friendships can arise from personal the contacts, which we need to renew in light of the eventful common history of the Danube region and Alps Adriatic region

 From 15th till 17th of November 2022 we will do a study excursion to Novi Sad with partners from Styria, Slovenia, Hungary, Croatia, each carrying with them one or two cultural and artistic projects from our partner organizations, which we will pitch.
 In Novi Sad we will meet Serbian partners, who will also present up to four cultural projects.
-The Cultural Pitch is also open for an interested general audience.
+The Cultural Pitches are also open for an interested general audience.

 Our goal is to use project presentations to explore new forms of cooperation and according to the concept of the Alps Adriatic Alliance, the values and the possibilities for artists and cultural workers.
 We also want to expand our cultural radius of action into the Western Balkans.